Suggested Personal Items to Bring to Campus

 Detergent, softener, etc

-Only 1 surge protector is allowed for computer use only
+Only 1 UL listed surge protector with reset feature is allowed

 Carrying basket for your personal hygiene products

 |Desk/reading lamp (halogen lamps not allowed due to fire safety regulations)

 The following are not permitted in the Residence Halls:

 Double sided sticky tape

 Suggested shared items to be discussed between roommates before arrival to campus:

 There is a microwave available in the Common Area of each Residence Hall for student use.
 Only one refrigerator (3.6 cubic feet max) and microwave (700 watts max) per room.
 Carpets and linens are available through On Campus Marketing.
 Refrigerators (3.6 cubic feet) are available for rental or purchase through MicroFridge.
 The Office of Housing and Residential Life earns a commission from working with these companies.
 The money earned is used to fund programs for students in the residence areas.